Tesla Model 3 Long Range

 The Tesla Model 3 Long Range is equipped with a single type of steering wheel:

-The steering wheel is adjustable for both tilt and telescope.
+The steering wheel adjusts for tilt and reach.
 The adjustment is electrically powered.

 Design: Circular